 Ann-Marie Hall-Pond, OR LMT #17372, WA #MA 60560850

 As she learned more about the physical body, Ann-Marie became passionate about deepening her understanding of even more subtle layers.
-She began developing her sensitivity for and understanding of the human energetic system, culminating in receiving her Master Reiki level in January of ’09.
+She began developing her sensitivity for, and deepen her understanding of, the human energetic system, culminating in receiving her Master Reiki level in January of ’09.
 Being a rather Left-brained individual for most of her life, she has worked diligently to develop the more intuitive aspects of mind.
 In order to assist with this process of spiritual and intuitive unfolding, she participated in Nine Gates Mystery School and graduated in ’07.
 She maintains a deep love for and a continued connection with that program.

 For several years, Ann-Marie maintained the vision of attending Massage Therapy School, even visiting the school of her choice on three separate occasions over seven years!
 Finally, the timing was right and this dream was realized when she attended East-West College of the Healing Arts.
-Ann-Marie completed the 801 hour program and learned a lot about massage, the human body and also about herself.
+Ann-Marie completed the 801-hour program and learned a lot about massage, the human body and also about herself.
 It was a profound and life-changing experience.
 In fact, she loved going to school so much, she enrolled in an extra class after completing her program, just to more fully develop her skills in the more subtle practices of Myofascial and Cranial Sacral work.
 She currently specializes in Deep Tissue, Thai and Relaxation/Spa Massages as well as subtle energy work including Reiki.

 Ann-Marie’s touch is slow and contemplative, working intuitively to release restrictions and relax the body.
 She believes that healing must be looked at holistically and that it is necessary to work with the body and not against it.